RoshanNaidu/Cybersecurity-Workshop/README.md

 Successfully cleared three hacking tasks in picoCTF and retrieved the flag:

 ### Accessing Disallowed Sites: Used a robots.txt file to gain access to a disallowed site.
+- Accessed the disallowed site by getting the address from robots.txt.
+- Captured the flag.
 ![Screenshot 2024-07-10 at 2 13 12 PM](https://github.com/user-attachments/assets/d32cc24b-c5f9-4dbb-8c06-34e5373d4d6d)
 ![Screenshot 2024-07-10 at 2 16 50 PM 1](https://github.com/user-attachments/assets/c43079e5-b1cc-48fc-8f1c-441ae1558b0c)
 ![Screenshot 2024-07-10 at 2 17 32 PM](https://github.com/user-attachments/assets/bd603071-b7db-4d00-9af5-664556c41821)
 ![Screenshot 2024-07-10 at 2 19 44 PM](https://github.com/user-attachments/assets/8f146b71-c3db-4666-aeb4-27ddfb9c691c)

 ### Cracking a Password via SQL Injection: Demonstrated how SQL injection can be used to bypass authentication mechanisms.
+- Used SQL queries to make an illusion for the website.
+The website thought that the query was complete with ';' but in reality, it was not.
+- After Round 5, checked the other .php file for the flag.
 ![Screenshot 2024-07-14 at 4 58 00 PM](https://github.com/user-attachments/assets/b50a7dd3-80ea-40c9-9ff8-ba12d004b28b)
 ![Screenshot 2024-07-14 at 5 02 11 PM](https://github.com/user-attachments/assets/8781d34d-b9a0-4b8a-9983-0fbaa51dc5d1)
 ![Screenshot 2024-07-14 at 5 02 12 PM](https://github.com/user-attachments/assets/749e05ac-bfaf-455f-94b2-2f2e496e7131)